-Seeing the good he did, groups of people would try to capture him for their own ends.
+Seeing the good he did, there were those who would try to capture him for their own ends.
 But, dragging his finger in the earth, he would whirl up a storm of dirt that nobody could pass through.
 Cupping up a handful of water from the sea, he would let it cascade down through his fingers in front him, creating a torrent that nobody could keep their feet against.

 In time, he came to allow nobody to approach him.
 Whilst he continued his work as ever, the sunlight no longer dazzled on his eyes like on the surface of two deep lakes.